-The International Maritime Organization (IMO) has issued MSC-FAL.1/Circ.3 Guidelines on Maritime Cyber Risk Management.
 The guidelines provide high-level recommendations on maritime cyber risk management to safeguard shipping from current and emerging cyber threats and vulnerabilities and include functional elements that support effective cyber risk management.
 The recommendations can be incorporated into existing risk management processes and are complementary to the safety and security management practices already established by IMO.

 Figure 1 – Asset values using CIA Triad + Safety

-Some lessons can be brought across from other industries, and frameworks such as NIST are very helpful in aligning thinking and practice to cyber risks.
+Some lessons can be brought across from other industries, and frameworks such as NIST are very helpful in aligning thinking and practice to cyber risk management.
 But there are unique considerations that need to be factored in when applying a robust risk management process to cyber risks within marine and offshore industries.

 - Route choice.
 Where ships sail can be impacted by political tensions and events.